wasmerio/ate/README.md

 ## Changelog

 ```
+1.0.2  -= WASM BUS =-
+       + Integrated with the WASM bus (wasm-bus) which allows for ATE to use
+         the web sockets while running in a controlled sandbox.

 1.0.0  -= Major Release =-

        + Major compatibility breaking refactor of the code to bring it up to